Library

 Arguments

-jd::Number: Julian day to compute the model.instant::DateTime: Instant to compute the model represent usingDateTime.ϕ_gd: Geodetic latitude [rad].λ: Longitude [rad].h: Altitude [m].F10: 10.7-cm solar flux [sfu] obtained 1 day beforejd.F10ₐ: 10.7-cm averaged solar flux using a 81-day window centered on input time obtained 1 day beforejd.S10: EUV index (26-34 nm) scaled to F10.7 obtained 1 day beforejd.S10ₐ: EUV 81-day averaged centered index obtained 1 day beforejd.M10: MG2 index scaled to F10.7 obtained 2 days beforejd.M10ₐ: MG2 81-day averaged centered index obtained 2 day beforejd.Y10: Solar X-ray & Ly-α index scaled to F10.7 obtained 5 days beforejd.Y10ₐ: Solar X-ray & Ly-α 81-day averaged centered index obtained 5 days beforejd.DstΔTc: Temperature variation related to the Dst.
+jd::Number: Julian day to compute the model.instant::DateTime: Instant to compute the model represented usingDateTime.ϕ_gd: Geodetic latitude [rad].λ: Longitude [rad].h: Altitude [m].F10: 10.7-cm solar flux [sfu] obtained 1 day beforejd.F10ₐ: 10.7-cm averaged solar flux using a 81-day window centered on input time obtained 1 day beforejd.S10: EUV index (26-34 nm) scaled to F10.7 obtained 1 day beforejd.S10ₐ: EUV 81-day averaged centered index obtained 1 day beforejd.M10: MG2 index scaled to F10.7 obtained 2 days beforejd.M10ₐ: MG2 81-day averaged centered index obtained 2 days beforejd.Y10: Solar X-ray & Ly-α index scaled to F10.7 obtained 5 days beforejd.Y10ₐ: Solar X-ray & Ly-α 81-day averaged centered index obtained 5 days beforejd.DstΔTc: Temperature variation related to the Dst.

 Returns